Blendify/blender-manual/trunk/blender_docs/manual/animation/drivers/usage.rst

 *****

-Drivers can be added to properties via their context menu, a shortcut, copy-pasted, or by typing directly into the property's value.
+Drivers can be added to properties via their context menu, a shortcut, copy-pasted, or by typing an expression directly into the property's value.

 After adding drivers, they are usually modified in the :doc:`Drivers editor </editors/drivers_editor>`, or via a simplified *Edit Driver* popover invoked from the property context menu.